 Penal Code 182 PC is the California statute that makes it a crime for a person to commit conspiracy.1

-A prosecutor must prove the following to convict a person of this offense:
+A prosecutor must prove the following to convict a conspiracy charge:

 - the defendant agreed with another person, or persons, to commit a crime,